-Amount at Historical 31st March experience 2017 of default Historical experience adjusted for markets conditions at 31st March 2017 Estimated maximum exposure to default and non-collectability
+Amount at 31st March 2018 experience Historical experience adjusted for markets conditions at 31st March 2018 Estimated maximum exposure to default and non-collectability

 £000 % % £000 £000

 Deposits with Banks & Financial

-Instruments 6,374 0.00% 0.00% -
+Instruments 5,616 0.00% 0.00%

 Customers (non-statutory sundry

-debtors) 8,496 1.34% 1.34% 114 114
+debtors) 8,549 1.04% 1.04% 89 89

 The Authority's exposure to credit risk in relation to deposits with banks and financial institutions cannot be assessed generally as the risk of any institution failing to make repayments will be specific to individual institutions.
-A risk of irrecoverability applies to all the Authority's deposits, but there was no evidence at 31 March 2017 that this was likely to crystallise.
+A risk of irrecoverability applies to all the Authority's deposits, but there was no evidence at 31 March 2018 that this was likely to crystallise.